 The \CRANpkg{correlation} package offers calculation of a variety of correlations beyond those currently available in \CRANpkg{bullseye}, including partial correlations, Bayesian correlations, multilevel correlations, biweight, percentage bend or Sheperd's Pi correlations.
 The output data structure is a tidy dataframe with a correlation value and correlation tests for variable pairs for which the correlation method is defined.
 This is converted to \texttt{pairwise} via a provided \texttt{as.pairwise} method, so \texttt{bullseye} visualisations can be used.

-Finally, the \texttt{pairwise} structure is easily manipulated to construct general plots: The example code below and resulting display in Figure \ref{fig:plot-nmi-ace} shows that pivoting the \texttt{sc\_multi} \texttt{pairwise} structure containing scores calculated on the \texttt{acs12} data, gives a dataset where the relationship between the scores can easily be compared using a standard \texttt{ggplot2} visualisation.
+Finally, the pairwise tibble is easily manipulated to construct general plots: The example code below and resulting display in Figure \ref{fig:plot-nmi-ace} shows that pivoting the \texttt{sc\_multi} tibble containing scores calculated on the \texttt{acs12} data, gives a dataset where the relationship between the scores can easily be compared using a standard \texttt{ggplot2} visualisation.
 Both the scores ace and nmi are designed to capture non-linear associations.
-Here we see that for these data there is an increasing trend in the relationship between ace and nmi scores, though aces scores are higher.
+Here we see that for these data there is an increasing trend in the relationship between ace and nmi scores, though ace scores are higher.
 In general, the standardised front-end for calculating and managing pairwise association measures provided by \CRANpkg{bullseye} facilitates comparison of the performance of those measures.